-- Mount the first shunt bar atop the coil shield, as shown in Figure 3-1, using the socket-head screws and nuts supplied with the shunt bars. - 2 If additional shunting is required, attach a second shunt bar magnetically to the rear of the source, in the rearward position shown in Figure 3-1. - If a third shunt bar is required, mount it above the initial shunt bar.
-Use the mounting hardware provided to hold both shunt bars in place atop the coil shield.
+- 1 Mount the first and second shunt bars atop the coil shield, as shown in Figure 3-1, using the socket-head screws and nuts supplied with the shunt bars. - 2 If additional shunting is required, attach the third and fourth shunt bar magnetically to the rear end of the source, as shown in Figure 3-1.